pyglet/pyglet/doc/programming_guide/media.rst

           See :ref:`guide-media-ffmpeginstall` to learn more.

 FFmpeg is best when you need to support the maximum number of formats and encodings.
-Its main downsides are:
+It is also worth considering the following:

-* Large download size
+* Support for many formats and container types means large download size
-* Software license(s) which may be incompatible with certain projects
+* FFmpeg's compile options allow it to be built and used under :ref:`either the LGPL or GPL license <guide-ffmpeg-licenses>`

+See the following sections to learn more.

 See :ref:`guide-ffmpeg-licenses` to learn more.